TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 And let's say you want to download the thumbnail of every video you download, maybe it has a cool meme?
 `--write-all-thumbnails` with your URL after, and press that mysterious Custom Button, and name it "Thumbnails"

 Now, every video you input, once you press that button, automatically downloads thumbnails atop the video!
-Any option you input (you saw examples above) do not have to be written time and time again, the goal of this program is to save time!
+Any option you input (see examples above) do not have to be written time and time again `--write-all-thumbnails`, the goal of this program is to save time!
-You could have a button to always download the videos you put, with embedded subtitles!
+For example, you could have a button to always download the videos you put, with embedded subtitles, instead of writing the subtitles options every time!

-### Keyboard Usage
+### Hotkeys
-Hotkeys - direct keyboard usage - makes your usage faster, and hence, finishing faster your task.
+(For advanced users)
 Download Video/Music/Custom1/Custom2/Custom3/Custom4 are mapped on Ctrl+1/2/3/4/5
 You can also use tab, but honestly who uses that anymore?
 Mouses exist, but anyway, for accessibility, tab usage is complete as well, to ensure full usage of the software by exclusively using a keyboard, just like its fully usable by exclusively using a mouse.